Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 Silk or Privacy Pass has a chance of decreasing the amount of captchas especially from Cloudflare when "suspicious" traffic is detected.

+### DuckDuckGo Privacy Essentials

+- `bkdgflcldnnnapblkhphbgpggdiikppg`

+Installed by default so Google won't be the default search engine.

 ### Dark Reader